 \section{Introduction}

 The general problem considered in this paper is the application of machine learning (ML) classifiers to geochemical data and using the ML probability estimates to improve the fidelity of geological boundaries represented by mesh surfaces.
 A notable feature is the use of machine learning as a component within a complex system, instead of applying ML directly to solve a stand-alone classification \cite{acosta2019machine,horrocks2019geochemical} or regression \cite{tahmasebi2012hybrid,khushaba2020mlmt} problem which is often seen in computing and geoscience literature \cite{karpatne2018machine}.
-This synergy means our system needs to integrate surface warping --- the principal focus of this work --- with block model structure adaptation strategies \cite{leung2020structure} and probabilistic inferencing techniques \cite{melkumyan2009sparse} for grade estimation \cite{jewbali2011apcom} to reap the benefits.
-Performance improvement is obtained via a warping process (spatial algorithm) which manipulates vertices on the mesh surfaces to maximise the posterior given observations.
+This synergy means the system needs to integrate surface warping --- the principal focus of this work --- with block model structure adaptation strategies \cite{leung2020structure} and probabilistic inferencing techniques \cite{melkumyan2009sparse} for grade estimation \cite{jewbali2011apcom} to reap the benefits.
+Performance improvement is obtained via a warping process (spatial algorithm) which manipulates vertices on the mesh surfaces to maximize the posterior given observations.
 It builds on a Bayesian approach to surface warping from \cite{leung2020bayesian} which demonstrated that an inaccurate surface (one that misrepresents the true location of a geological boundary) can have significant ramifications for grade estimation in mining due to the impact it has on the spatial structure and inferencing ability of a grade block model.
-In that work, it was shown that surface vertices can be adjusted based on geochemical measurements to maximise the positional integrity of the geological boundaries implied by the surfaces.
-An example of this is illustrated in Fig.~\ref{fig:surface-warping-concept}.
-This was accomplished by computing the maximum a posteriori (MAP) solution which involved finding spatial corrections, or optimal displacement vectors $\mathbf{d}\in\mathbb{R}^3$ for the mesh vertices, that minimise discrepancies between the surface in question and a set of observations given the location $\mathbf{x}\in\mathbb{R}^3$ and spatial extent $\boldsymbol{\delta}=\left[0,0,h\right]\subset\mathbb{R}^3$ of the assay samples (jointly represented as spatial information $\mathbf{s}$), the chemical composition $\mathbf{c}\in\mathbb{R}^K$ and a reference geological structure $\mathcal{G}$.
-In particular, $\mathcal{G}$ represents a prior that embeds geological domain knowledge and indicates the geozone $g\in\mathbb{Z}$ to which a sample belongs.
-The full procedure is described in \cite{leung2020bayesian} but in essence, the problem can be stated as $\argmax_\mathbf{d} p(\mathbf{d}\!\mid\!\mathbf{c},\mathbf{s})$ and the main result can be distilled as